Indrakens/garden-design-shop/README.md

 add bug

 # Deployment
-The site was deployed to GitHub pages The steps to deploy are as follows:
+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
 * In the GitHub repository, navigate to the Settings tab
 * From the source section drop-down menu, select the Master Branch
 * Once the master branch has been selected, the page will link to the completed website.